-Access Bank has a dedicated Environmental and Social Risk Management (ESRM) Team.
-In terms of the Equator Principles reviewers, 5 staff with requisite skillset and experience currently implement the Environmental and Social Management System (ESMS) procedure and by extension EP implementation.
-Staff have BSC in environmental management/toxicology and Environmental Sciences.
+Access Bank has a dedicated Sustainability & Environmental and Social Risk Management (ESRM) Team.
+The Sustainability & ESRM Team is comprised of 12 members of staff with requisite skillset and experience that currently implement the Environmental and Social Management System (ESMS) procedure and by extension Equator Principle implementation.

 To demonstrate our commitment to environmental considerations in project finance, we are the first financial institution in Nigeria to deploy a customized Sustainable Finance toolkit (developed in conjunction with PwC) that helps us screen projects to identify potential environmental and social consequences.
-Employees involved in business units that provide funding to customers with potentially high environmental and social risks, receive regular training through direct engagement, presentations and internal newsletters.
+Market facing members of staff are trained and retrained on the business case of embedding sustainability and E&S Risk management into the credit lifecycle of customers, environmental and social risks and impacts on balance sheet, climate change etc. They also receive regular training through direct engagement, presentations and internal newsletters.

 Access Bank’s ESRM procedures comprise of five distinct phases for the management of E&S risks that emerge in our project finance activities.
 These phases are:

 • Monitoring; and

 Environmental and Social Screening

 In line with our procedure, an initial screening exercise is conducted on the project by our Account Officer using the bank’s sustainable finance toolkit.
 The toolkit is used to check the project in line with the exclusion list as contained in our ESMS.
 Upon substantiation that the project does not fall under our Exclusion List; the project is reviewed.